BaileyJM02/unb-api-go/README.md

 ## Features

-A few of the things you can do with Hue:
+A few of the things you can do with unb-api-go:

 * Connect to the UnbelievaBoat API
 * See user balance